-On one hand, the choice of penalty functions will also exhibit different levels of sensitivity for different sampling schemes. $L_2$ penalty does not generate many constant edges but still show a larger region of data points with coordinate values without much variation.
+On one hand, the choice of penalty functions will also exhibit different levels of sensitivity for different sampling schemes. $L_2$ penalty does not generate many constant edges but still shows a larger region of data points with coordinate values without much variation.
 Generalized penalty functions generate a lot of constant edges.
 Unlike the uniformly sampled case in Figure \ref{fig:Example-1:-Ring}, there are fewer clusters of constant edges.
-However, neither $L_2$ nor generalized penalty produce qualitative difference in the distribution of constant edges.
+However, neither $L_2$ nor the generalized penalty produces a qualitative difference in the distribution of constant edges.

-On the other hand, although we did not observe a qualitative difference between the color scale visualization of circular coordinates in Figure \ref{fig:Example-1:-Ring} and \ref{fig:Example 5}, we can clearly see that under different sampling schemes, the (angle) correlation plot are drastically different.
-While under the $L_2$ penalty the correlation plot shows difference in slopes, $L_1$ penalty and elastic norm also produces straight-forward difference in coordinate values.
-There are two different dotted lines in the first and the second rows in Figure \ref{fig:Example-1:-Ring} but only one dotted line in the corresponding rows of Figure \ref{fig:Example 5}.
-We pointed out here that the sampling scheme, although it does not affect the qualitative feature detection (i.e. distribution and denseness of constant edges), it will affect coordinate values and can be spotted from the correlation plot associated with the coordinates.
+On the other hand, although we did not observe a qualitative difference between the color scale visualization of circular coordinates in Figure \ref{fig:Example-1:-Ring} and \ref{fig:Example 5}, we can clearly see that under different sampling schemes, the (angle) correlation plots are somehow different and so is the concentration of constant edges.
+While under the $L_2$ penalty the correlation plot shows a difference in slopes, $L_1$ penalty and the elastic norm also produces a difference in coordinate values.
+There are two different dotted lines in the first and second rows in Figure \ref{fig:Example-1:-Ring} but only one dotted line in the corresponding rows of Figure \ref{fig:Example 5}.
+We pointed out here that the sampling scheme, although it does not affect the qualitative feature detection (i.e., distribution and denseness of constant edges), it will affect coordinate values and can be spotted from the correlation plot associated with the coordinates.
 This is true no matter if we are using $L_2$ or generalized penalty functions.